-This new data is presented in a report by the American Cancer Society, published in CA: A Cancer Journal for Clinicians.
+This new data is presented in a report by the American Cancer Society, published in

 In addition to looking at past data, researchers projected that the U.S. will see 1.7 million new cancer cases in 2014—around 4,500 new cancer diagnoses each day.
 They also expect that this year there will be 585,720 deaths—about 1,600 each day—due to cancer.